 One of the most important ControlUp components is the ControlUp Monitor.
-You install it from within the ControlUp Real-Time Console, and it is the entity in charge of constantly monitoring all endpoints, hypervisors, and more, 24\7.
+It is the entity in charge of constantly monitoring all endpoints, hypervisors, and more, 24\7.
+The following article explains how monitors work and what permissions you must grant them to properly function.

-The monitor also monitors endpoints for alerts based on the triggers that you have set up, and uploads the data into our Hybrid Cloud reporting system, Insights.
+The monitor also monitors endpoints for alerts based on the triggers that you have set up, and uploads the data into our Hybrid Cloud VDI App reporting system.

 The best practice is to install the monitor on its own dedicated server and provision it with the necessary resource, as explained in ControlUp Sizing Guidelines.

-If you're using the on-premises solution, see ControlUp Monitor Permissions & Security - On-Premises ONLY.
+If you use our on-premises solution, see ControlUp Monitor Permissions & Security - On-Premises ONLY.

 The Monitor in Cloud Environments